Fourier-based potential theory without an explicit Green's function: Conclusions

 We have presented a framework for the evaluation of layer and volume potentials for strongly elliptic PDEs in complex geometries without requiring an explicit Green's function in physical space.
 The central idea is that an Ewald-type splitting of the Fourier symbol of the underlying differential operator decomposes the solution into a smooth, nonlocal component $\uh$, amenable to FFT-based evaluation, and a spatially localized component $\ul$, evaluated via explicit asymptotic expansions in powers of $\sqrt{\veps}$.
 The coefficients in these expansions are given in terms of local geometric quantities and derivatives of the source data at the closest boundary point, requiring no singular quadrature or kernel-specific constructions.
 The derivation proceeds entirely in the Fourier domain and requires only the symbol of the operator, making it directly applicable to coupled systems for which no closed-form Green's function exists.

 For the Poisson equation in two and three dimensions, the resulting expansions recover the known structure of the Green's function-based formulas of \cite{lghtwght_ps2026}.
+This provides a check on the Fourier-domain derivation in the cases where the classical kernels are available.
 The extension to coupled strongly elliptic systems in \cref{sec:coupsys} is new, with the coupling between components entering naturally through the expansion of the matrix exponential.
+This is the main point of working with the symbol, because once it is known, the same localization and moment-reduction procedure applies even when no closed-form Green's function is available.
+The numerical experiments in \cref{sec:numerical_results} support this construction, showing fifth-order convergence when terms through $\delta^2$ are retained, including in the large-coupling test where the error level increases but the observed convergence rate is unchanged.

 An important direction for future work is the integration of the present framework with the DMK algorithm \cite{dmk2024}, which would enable implementation on adaptive data structures with the splitting parameter $\veps$ chosen locally, and yield fully adaptive, high-order solvers for PDEs in complex geometries.
 Natural extensions include parabolic potential theory and data-driven settings where the impulse response is available through measurements rather than closed-form expressions.
+We note that when the free-space Green's function is known, the method \cite{beale2025} has advantages and a hybrid method is under investigation.
+Finally, splits other than those obtained from parabolic regularization will be investigated and reported in future work.